 This seminar teaches a qualitative movement assessment paradigm to help you quickly determine priority interventions to reduce injury risk and improve athletic potential in elite athletes and everyday patients.

 The objectives of the Lower Extremity seminar are to learn a thought process by: 1) Understanding movement as a product of motor skill acquisition and 2) Learning how to interpret findings to provide clinical/performance relevance.
 Focus will be given to a ground up approach starting with foot function, lower limb compliance, control, coordination between the lower extremity and core, and capacity to accept eccentric load.

 - Introduction to the AMA system which includes a review of movement variability, motor learning, and the role of the lower kinetic chain.

 - Application of movement sciences - strategies and movement errors, regional interdependence, and augmented feedback.

 - Review of pre-requisite, core, and complex lower extremity protocols.

 - Live demonstrations and an interactive hands-on format.

-You will be able to prioritize the most important intervention for your athlete-patient.
+You will be able to quickly prioritize the most important interventions for your athlete-patient.

-- You will have an adaptable thought process that enhances and guides your current and future skill set (chiro, physio, trainer etc.).
+- You will have an adaptable thought process that enhances and guides your current and future skill set.

 - You will understand concepts of movement variability, motor learning, and skill acquisition with relevance to each athlete-patient you see.